Aditya973/todolist-cli/README.md

 ### Configure mysql database
 Inside the config folder open the **config.json** file

-1. In the development configuration, add your mysql username, password and a database name
+1. In the development configuration, add your mysql password and a database name

-    `

         "development": {
         "username": "root",